flipkart-incubator/hbase-orm/README.md

 See file [TestCitizenReducer.java](./src/test/java/com/flipkart/hbaseobjectmapper/mr/TestCitizenReducer.java) for full sample code that unit-tests a reducer using [MRUnit](https://mrunit.apache.org/)

 ## HBase ORM
 Since we're dealing with HBase (and not an OLTP system), fitting an ORM paradigm may not make sense.
-Nevertheless, you can use this library as an HBase-ORM too.
+Nevertheless, you can use this library as an HBase-ORM too!

 This library provides an abstract class to define your own *data access object*.
 For example you can create a *data access object* for `Citizen` class in the above example as follows: